 for the Open Journals.
 Despite this replies were generally positive and

 During the year reported here the most significant, and the last, user

 test was the open release of the Open Journal of Cognitive Science.
 This

-was announced by email notices to an estimated 12 000 to 13 000 possible
+was announced by email notices to various lists:

 Due to the time-limited nature of this release, notices were not sent to

 archival sources, Web journals such as Ariadne or D-Lib.